 The most common method of birth control is oral contraception.
 We have the combination pills here.
-They are made of estrogen and progestin and work by preventing the women’s ovaries from releasing eggs and making the cervical mucus thicker preventing the sperm from joining with an egg.
+They are made of estrogen and progesterone and work by preventing the women’s ovaries from releasing eggs.
 Taking the pill daily keeps a level of hormone that is needed to prevent pregnancy.
 The pill is one of the most effective means of birth control.
-With perfect use, less than 1 in every 100 women who use birth control will become pregnant.
-With typical use, 6 out of every 100 women will become pregnant.
-The pills prescribed in this clinic come in 28 day packs.
-Three weeks of the pills are pills that contain both estrogen and progestin; the last week is a placebo week with no medication (reminder pills).
-The hormones in the pills will protect you against pregnancy throughout the whole month even though there are only 3 active weeks.

 The patch is a thin tan patch that sticks to your skin.
-It has both estrogen and progestin.
-You will place a new patch every week for 3 weeks on the upper outer arm, upper torso, stomach or buttocks.
-No patch will be used the 4th week.
-The hormones in the patch prevent pregnancy by preventing the women from ovulating, thinning the lining of the uterus and making the mucus at the cervix thick.
+It has both estrogen and progesterone.
 The patch should be changed at the same time each week.
 The patch is a very effective method of birth control.
-For every 100 women who use the patch, 8 will become pregnant with typical use.
-Less than 1 out of every 100 women will become pregnant with perfect use.
-The patch is not as effective if you weigh more than 198 pounds.
 The patch is available in the Georgia State University Clinic.
 You will need an appointment for contraceptive counseling with a provider.

 You will have two choices when having your birth control refilled.
 We can write a prescription for your birth control for you to have filled at your local pharmacy.
 If you have private insurance, this may be the best decision for you.
-We can also have your birth control dispensed at the clinic.
-To have your medication refilled, you will need to come in or call the office requesting medication refill.
-The receptionist will need your name, student number and name of medication.
-Your medication will be available at the clinic 24 hours later for you to pick up.
+Or, we can also have your birth control dispensed at the clinic.
+To have your medication refilled you will need to come in or call the office requesting medication refill.
+Please have your student number and name of medication available for the receptionist.
+Your medication will be available for pick-up at the clinic in 24 hours.

 If you are requesting a refill of Depo-Provera and we have not ordered this for you, we will need a copy of your pap smear and medical record with documentation of the last Depo-Provera injection given.

 Plan B is available for women who have had unprotected sex within the last 120 hours.
-It can prevent pregnancy after having a contraceptive failure.
+It can prevent pregnancy after having a contraception failure.
 The sooner you take Plan B, the more effective it is.
 Plan B is not the “abortion pill.”
-It will not work if you are already pregnant – that’s why taking it as soon as possible is important.
+It will not work if you are already pregnant.

 Plan B is Levonorgestrel 0.75mg.
 It prevents fertilization and implantation.
 It will not work once implantation has begun.